PostHog/posthog/README.md

 Many engineers find it painful to work out how their products are being used.
 This makes design decisions tough.
 PostHog solves that.

-We also strongly believe 3rd party analytics don't work anymore in a world of Cookie laws, GDPR, CCPA and lots of other 4 letter acronyms.
-There should be an alternative to sending all of your users' personal information and usage data to 3rd parties.
+In our view, third-party analytics does not work anymore in a world of Cookie Laws, GDPR, CCPA, and many other four-letter acronyms.
+There should be an alternative to sending all of your customers' personal information and usage data to third-parties like Google.

-PostHog gives you full control over all your users' data, while letting anyone easily perform powerful analytics.
+PostHog gives you full control over all the data from your users, while allowing anyone to do powerful analytics.

-It means you can know who is using your app, how they're using, and where you lose users in the sign up process.
+This means you can know who is using your app, how they're using it, and where you lose users, among [many other things](https://posthog.com/product-features).

 <br /><br />